turuluu/clima/README.md

 Usage:       __main__.py subcommand-foo [--X ...]
 ```

-All of the example scripts can be run by installing [poetry](https://python-poetry.org) and running the `run_examples.bash`
+All of the example scripts can also be run by installing [poetry](https://python-poetry.org) and running the `run_examples.bash` script:
-script:

     pip install --user poetry
     ./run_examples.bash